 The dominant chord is built on the 5th scale degree

 The 5th scale degree of C major is G, so the dominant chord of C major is G7.
-We are going to construct a chord by stacking thirds on G (if this is Chinese to you, first do our Chord Theory Lesson):
+We are going to construct a chord by stacking thirds on G (if this is Chinese to you, do our Chord Theory Lesson first):

 The dominant chord of C major is G7 and consists of the notes G B D and F.